DirtyOptics/airbreach/docs/proxmox/PROXMOX-PCI Passthrough.md

 ✅ **Set Pre-Allocated Memory to 64M**
 _If your CPU has an iGPU, if not skip this too._

-> [!ATTENTION]
-This step is not necessary for the passthrough, but helps keeping things clean.
-For ignoring some annoying “warnings” in your `dmesg` output, do the following:

 !!! attention "<strong>Attention</strong> - This step is not necessary for the pass-through, but helps keeping things clean.
 For ignoring some annoying “warnings” in your `dmesg` output, do the following:"

 Open: